-Following Hurricanes Maria and Irma, leveraging Section 428 of the Stafford Act, FEMA aligned with COR3 and PREPA on a FAASt settlement, setting aside \$10.7B, of which \$9.7B would be used to make repairs on the transmission and distribution system.
+Following Hurricanes Maria and Irma, leveraging Section 428 of the Stafford Act, FEMA aligned with COR3 and PREPA on a FEMA Accelerated Awards Strategy (FAASt) settlement, setting aside \$10.7B, of which \$9.7B would be used to make repairs on the transmission and distribution system.
 Additionally, FEMA conducted an island-wide benefit cost analysis, which estimated the value of hazard mitigation investments on the energy system, in line with Section 406 of the Stafford Act, to be \$7.6B.
-Under the assumption that these \$7.6B would be allocated using a similar breakdown to how the \$10.7B of 428 funds were allocated, LUMA has developed an estimate that the overall amount of FEMA funds set aside for permanent T&D repairs comes to above \$16 billion.
+Under the assumption that these \$7.6B would be allocated using a similar breakdown to how the \$10.7B of 428 funds were allocated, LUMA has developed an estimate that the overall amount of FEMA has set aside funds for permanent T&D repairs comes to above \$16 billion.
 In addition, LUMA is also leveraging non-federal capital and O&M funds to improve reliability and service.

-Below is a high-level view of the Improvement Programs LUMA will prioritize for the next two fiscal years to improve system stability and reliability.
+LUMA's Improvement Programs cover critical asset categories and utility processes.
+Below is a high-level view of the Improvement Programs LUMA is prioritizing for the next two fiscal years that will directly improve system stability and reliability.